ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arrest Records Public in Ohio?

-Yes.
-Ohio Sunshine laws define "public records" as records maintained by public offices in Ohio.
-Since law enforcement agencies in Ohio generate and maintain arrest records and are regarded as public agencies, all records they produce, including arrest records, are usually accessible to the public.
-Hence, anyone can query a local or state law enforcement agency in Ohio to access relevant arrest records.
+Yes, Ohio arrest records are public.
+Ohio Sunshine Laws define "public records" as documents maintained by public offices within the state.
+Since law enforcement agencies in Ohio generate and maintain arrest records and are regarded as public agencies, all records they produce, including arrest records, are typically accessible to the public.
+Hence, anyone may query a local or state law enforcement agency in Ohio to access relevant arrest records.

-Notwithstanding, Ohio Sunshine laws also provide several exemptions that may restrict public access to certain arrest records or information in Ohio.
+Notwithstanding, Ohio Sunshine laws also provide several exemptions that may restrict public access to certain arrest records or information.
 Such records are considered confidential and are only released to eligible persons or entities bearing a subpoena (court order).
 Some examples of these records include:

-• Law enforcement investigatory records pertaining to criminal, quasi-criminal, civil, or administrative cases, as defined by ORC § 149.43(2), and whose disclosure may:
+• Law enforcement investigatory records on criminal, quasi-criminal, civil, or administrative cases, as defined by ORC § 149.43(2), and whose disclosure may:

 • Reveal confidential investigatory techniques or procedures

-• Information whose release may jeopardize law enforcement proceedings or investigation.
+• Information whose release may jeopardize law enforcement proceedings or investigations.

 What is Included in Ohio Arrest Records?

-Ohio arrest records usually contain the following information:
+Ohio arrest records provide comprehensive details of arrests within Ohio.
+Generally, these documents contain the following information:

-• The arrestee's personal information and description, such as their;
+• The arrestees' personal information and physical descriptions, such as their:

 • Arrest information;